-Besides schooling, Martinez researched alternative care options for her daughter.
+her daughter.
 "Down syndrome kids over-produce hydrogen peroxide," says Martinez, "and they absorb vitamins less easily than other children.
 So I researched a diet and supplements that would help."
 Sofia is on an almost all-vegetarian diet, supplemented with Omega-3 and Piracetam.
 Martinez also met with Mitchell Corwin, a Berkeley chiropractor who worked with Sofia on her neural organization.
 "The work done with him created more space in her mouth for her teeth and tongue; it helped opening her eyes as well."
 Some people with Down syndrome suffer from physical limitations; the sight of Sofia dancing precisely to the beat, or doing cartwheel after cartwheel on the grass, is impressive.

-Martinez has been an advocate for her daughter for 16 years, and she continues today in light of the progresses Sophia has made.
-She wants to see more inclusion in the high school, where she feels her daughter is not seen as an asset to the school.
+Martinez has been an advocate "I never wanted Sofia to be in a for her daughter for 16 years, and she gresses Sophia has made.
+She wants school, where she feels her daughter is not seen as an asset to the school.
 "Parents come to me all the time, telling me that my daughter is so sweet-this is a loving community," says Martinez, concluding, "People with disabilities are part of our humanity; they are here to teach us compassion and acceptance."